 Paul Archer Design masterminded this zinc-clad cylindrical glazed extension to a grade II listed home in Lancashire, which sits perfectly among its undulating rural surroundings.

 Interior designer Alice Constable Maxwell unleashed her keen eye for colour on a dilapidated Victorian home, transforming it into the perfect family dwelling.
-The home has been upgraded with a dormer loft conversion and a light-filled rear kitchen-diner extension with colourful glazed features and a charming interior scheme.

 Urban Front supplied the doors for this house extension and full renovation project in Surrey.
 The grand home features a set of six bespoke European oak entrances, including contemporary internal doors, a bifold garage door and a sleek front door.